Surgery Grand Rounds - 2nd Thursday/month

-Grand Rounds provides an ongoing forum for physicians and allied health professionals to enhance their diagnostic, clinical, and treatment skills.
+This series provides an ongoing forum for physicians and allied health professionals to enhance their diagnostic, clinical, and treatment skills.
 Each month, complex clinical cases and topics will be presented to a multi-disciplinary audience in an interactive format.
-Twice a year, in April and October, a third session of the month will also be featured to cover Risk Management topics.
-The sessions are targeted to all specialties and health-care professionals.
 The goal of the series is not only to teach best practices, but to actively involve medical, nursing, pharmacy and therapy staff in real-time improvement of patient care at Swedish Medical Center and in the local medical community.

 View Grand Rounds Calendar | Viewing Options | Grand Rounds On Demand

 Swedish Issaquah - Success Conference Room

 Swedish Medical Center is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 AMA PRA Category 1 Credits™

 Swedish Medical Center designates this live activity for a maximum of 26 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Each session is designated for 1 AMA PRA Category 1 Credit

 Past recordings of Grand Rounds lectures are also available online.
 All archived recordings are available for informational purposes only and are only eligible for self-claimed Category II credit.
 They are not intended to serve as, or be the basis of a medical opinion, diagnosis, prognosis or treatment for any particular patient.
 The information was current at the time of the presentation.

 View Archived Recordings